“How many mail drops should I send myself on the Appalachian Trail?”

 Don’t let me talk you out of sending yourself mail drops at every single post office, outfitter, and hostel along the AT if that’s what you so please.
 If you’re nerdy about this stuff and want to go balls to the walls with sending supplies, by all means, walls, meet balls.
 But know that you really aren’t doing much in terms of preparing yourself for thru-hiking the Appalachian Trail.
 You’re scratching an itch.

-Buying supplies at the grocery store and then sending yourself supplies so you don’t have to buy supplies at the grocery store – doesn’t really save time or money (in most cases).
+Buying supplies at the grocery store and then sending yourself supplies so you don’t have to buy supplies at the grocery store – doesn’t really save time or money (in most cases – the exceptions can be found in this article: “Where to send mail drops on the Appalachian Trail“)

 What’s the Difference?